openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ecosystem/openvino-security-add-on.rst

       ifconfig $nic 0.0.0.0 down

-See the QEMU documentation for more information about the QEMU network configuration.
+See the QEMU ../../documentation for more information about the QEMU network configuration.

 Networking is set up on the Host Machine.
 Continue to the Step 3 to prepare a Guest VM for the combined role of Model Developer and Independent Software Vendor.